pc2459/hub/README.md

 ```

 ## Running the Application
-After the install process is over, you'll be able to run your application using Grunt, just run grunt default task:
+After the install process is over, you'll be able to run your application using Gulp, just run gulp default task:

 ```
-$ grunt
+$ gulp
 ```

 The application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)